awaragi/mocha-testrail-reporter/README.md

 }
 ```

-Your Cypress tests should include ID of a TestRail test cases.
+Your Cypress test should include the ID of a TestRail test case.
 Make sure your test case ids are distinct from the test titles:

 ```Javascript
 it("C123 C124 Can authenticate with invalid user", . . .